-"Why doesn't this text here look the same as that text over there?"
+"Why doesn't this text look the same as that text over there?"

-The other problem is - even if users could make basic updates to their site, there is still the issue of design.
-It is an unfortunate truth that most people overestimate their ability to design.
+The other problem is - even if users could make updates to their site, there is still the issue of design.
+It is an unfortunate truth that most people overestimate their abilities as designers.
 They might know enough to avoid using Comic Sans, and bright red blinking text.
-But the ins and outs of design are many, and they do make a difference.
+But the ins and outs of design are many, and as they say - the devil is in the details.
 Spacing, symmetry, balance, white space, font pairings.
 These things all contribute to a site feeling professional versus feeling "off".
 As Apple has shown the world, a designers eye cannot be overvalued.
 Design is critical, and can absolutely make the difference in whether a client will choose your business.

 Templates are notorious for having ineffective, non-semantic code

 Here is a picture of what both look like when rendered by a browser, respectively.

 They look identical on the surface, but behind the scenes, the code used to produce that result is radically different.
 One is very long, and unnecessarily complex.
 The other is substantially shorter, and easier to read.